 My account is locked

-We lock an account when we suspect there may be a threat to its security.
+We lock an account when we suspect there may be a security threat.
 Some locks can be removed by players with no assistance from Customer Support.
-When we think there may be a significant security risk to an account, though, we will require security verification through Customer Support.
+However, when we think there may be a significant security risk to an account, we will require security verification through Customer Support.

 To unlock your account, follow the steps in your email.
 If you lost the email, visit the Account Locked page for steps to unlock your account.